The Unbearable Lightness of Being

 I guess the risk factor then is lower for the good doctor's risk averse stats satisfaction?

-Their nurse practitioner seemed to think this ablation would likely fix the issue here and stated she has seen this sort of heart flutter incident a lot recently, but the Dr and his anesthetic side kick seemed to think she was in a dire state and gave her the worst outcome picture possible when talking to her.
+Their nurse practitioner seemed to think this ablation would likely fix the issue here and stated she has seen this sort of heart flutter incident a lot recently, but the Dr and his anesthetic side kick ghoul seemed to think she was in a dire state and gave her the worst outcome picture possible when talking to her.

 The contrast was stupid.